aritripaul/ETA-on-DoH/README.md

 script to capture packets from that link.
 To create a diverse dataset we have loaded the web page of each url 10 times, that is each of those thousand urls where loaded ten times and a total of ten thousand pcap files were created and the decryption key was also stored in a file which we would require while extracting the DNS sequences.
-The links to the dataset created after execution can be found in the README file of the signature extraction process.
+The links to the dataset created after execution can be found in the README file of the profiling folder.

 ALGORITHM FOR PROFILING